k0pernicus/cargo-template-test-submodule/README.md

-# cargo-template-rocket-base
+# cargo-template-test-submodule

-A base cargo-template for building a Rocket application
+A test cargo-template for testing cargo template with git submodules.

 ### Warning

-To use the Rocket crate, you must use a Nighly version of Rust.
+To test this, you must use a Nighly version of Rust.

 ```bash
 rustup install nightly